Resource: aws_paas_service#

 class

-- (Optional) The service class.
-Valid value ismessage_broker
+- (Optional) The service class.- Valid values:

 - (Optional, Editable) The logging settings for the service.
 The structure of this block is described below.monitoring